scaredos/cfresearch/README.md

 ## Layer7 DDoS Introduction
 The common Layer7 DDoS attack are quite easy to pull off and perfect.
 Layer7 Attacks are far easier for the attacker to do since it can be done from a server with 1Gbps and a large proxy list.
 L7 attacks are more efficient in some cases for downing servers and making services unavailable.
 CloudFlare was built to stop these attacks, but like everything, it's not perfect.
 This was built to go over some of the known bypasses to bypass CloudFlare's WAF and DDoS prevention methods.
 CloudFlare is easy to bypass because their prevention methods are built in JavaScript and have easy math to create a token to access the site.
-- > NOTE: JS Challenge is the MOST common type of cloudflare bypass, since kids don't know about cloudscraper.
-Use a more efficent way of parsing real from fake traffic to prevent these attacks
+- > NOTE: JS Bypasses are the most common since they are the easiest to create and use.

 ## Challenge (Captcha) (NEW)
 - The new CloudFlare captcha was introduced recently in part of an attempt to block Layer7 DoS attacks